aws-ia/terraform-aws-eks-blueprints/docs/add-ons/nvidia-device-plugin.md

 For complete project documentation, please visit the [NVIDIA Device Plugin](https://github.com/NVIDIA/k8s-device-plugin#readme).

+Additionally, refer to this AWS [blog](https://aws.amazon.com/blogs/compute/running-gpu-accelerated-kubernetes-workloads-on-p3-and-p2-ec2-instances-with-amazon-eks/) for more information on how the add-on can be tested.

 ## Usage

 NVIDIA device plugin can be deployed by enabling the add-on via the following.